 - It’s unnecessarily long and rambling.
 I probably lost my daughter’s attention at the end of the first sentence because I start with a synopsis of our time instead of getting to the point.

 - I am asking my toddler to draw on her memory of past expectations.
-At a young age (and old), repetition is necessary for establishing new habits.

 - I never make a direct request.
 Nope.
 There is just a statement after statement.